mongodb/docs/source/administration/replication-architectures.rst

 - **Voting**: This changes the number of votes that a member of the set node has in elections for primary.
-In general use priority to control the outcome of elections, as weighting votes introduces operational complexities and the potential.
+In general use priority to control the outcome of elections, as weighting votes introduces operational complexities and risks set failure.
 Only modify the number of votes, if you need to have more than 7 members of a replica set. (:ref:`see also <replica-set-non-voting-members>`.)

-TODO: and the potential... for royally screwing yourself.

 Backups
 ~~~~~~~

 For some deployments, keeping a replica set member for dedicated
-backup for dedicated backup purposes is operationally
-advantageous.
-Ensure this system is close, from a networking
+backup purposes is operationally advantageous.
+Ensure this system is
-perspective, to the primary node or likely primary, and that the
+close, from a networking perspective, to the primary node or likely
-:term:`replication lag` is minimal or non-existent.
-You may wish to
+primary, and that the :term:`replication lag` is minimal or
-create a dedicated :ref:`hidden node <replica-set-hidden-members>` for
+non-existent.
+You may wish to create a dedicated :ref:`hidden node
-the purpose of creating backups.
+<replica-set-hidden-members>` for the purpose of creating backups.

-TODO: Glitch in the matrix: "a replica set member for dedicated
-backup for dedicated backup purposes"

 If this node have journaling enabled, you can safely use standard
 :ref:`block level backup methods <block-level-backup>` to create a